circleci/circleci-docs/jekyll/_cci2/language-java.md

 want to step through it yourself, you can fork the project on GitHub and download it to your machine.
 Go to the **Add Projects** page in CircleCI and click the **Build Project** button next to your project.
 Finally, delete everything in .circleci/config.yml.
 Nice!
-You just set up CircleCI for a Java app using Gradle and Spring.
+You just set up CircleCI for a Java app using Maven and Spring.

 ## See Also